atomicals-community/atomicals-guide/realm-names/mint-sub-realms.md

 ### Step 2.
 Set the Minting Rules with "enable-subrealms" for your Realm

-With the rules file you have created above in Step 1, we will enable it for your particular Realm.&#x20;
+With the rules file you have created above in Step 1, we will enable it for your particular Realm.

 Using the CLI, execute the following command to enable subrealm minting: